-Direct exhaust venting (Category III) - DO NOT COMMON vent the CGi in a direct exhaust system (Category III).
-Connecting more than one appliance to a direct exhaust system will cause flue gas spillage or appliance malfunction, resulting in possible severe personal injury, death or substantial property damage.
+DO NOT COMMON VENT - Do not install the CGi-4E into a common vent with any other appliance.
+This will cause flue gas spillage or appliance malfunction, resulting in possible severe personal injury, death or substantial property damage.

 When removing boiler from an existing common vent system: